 This is why we’ve taken all of the guesswork out of the process with our super easy to read baby feeding chart.
 If you’re ready to find out exactly how to safely structure your infant’s feeding times, simply read on.

 What Is an Infant Feeding Chart?

-As you may have guessed, an infant feeding chart is designed to tell you exactly when to feed your little one, what to feed them and it also provides information on appropriate quantities and food types for certain age ranges.
-This usually spans a period of up to one year (12 months) because, after this point, things get a little easier to predict.
+As you might have guessed, an infant feeding chart is designed to tell you exactly when to feed your child, what to feed it, and it also provides you with specific information on quantities and food types for certain age ranges (in months).
+This usually spans over a period of one year (12 months) because past this point, things get a little easier to predict.

 Feeding Chart in The First Year of Life

 Use this newborn feeding chart to provide effective nutrition for your child:

 At this stage, no solid food should be ingested.
 Instead, your infant needs to have liquid meals only spaced between 1.5 to 3 hours apart.
 The reason why solid foods aren’t possible at this point is because your infant’s digestive tract hasn’t developed enough to process them.

 Not only that, but the all of the important muscles used to stabilize the head and jaw for safe eating aren’t at a stage where they can effectively control food without your baby choking.
 They’ll need around eight to sixteen liquid meals per day in total at an intake of roughly 5 ounces per meal.

 4-6 Months Old

 At four to six months, meals will need to be spaced around 2.5 to 3 hours apart on average.
 There should be between nine to ten meals per day and solid food should start to be introduced if your baby is showing signs that they are ready (you’ll find further information on this in the solid food section).